 The music for a corporate party can make or break the do, so choose carefully and decide whether you want them playing cheesy tunes or more classic choices.
 A DJ or live band or even a Spotify playlist, which your guests can add suggestions to before the event - these are all good options but it’s up to you to decide which one is appropriate for your company.
 If you opt for the DIY sound and light system for your corporate soirée, you will need to rent the equipment for the evening, Technical Entertainment System offers great, reliable services for any type of event.

-5. Organise a corporate party starting with a theme
+5. Organize a corporate party starting with a theme

 Thinking of a theme for a corporate event can be a daunting task but it will help guests to break the ice by giving them something to talk about on arrival.
 We believe there are three ways you can go: simple, sophisticated, wacky.
 Here are some examples to get you started and your imagination can run free from there…

-Great Gatsby is a classic, sophisticated theme, which suits balls, galas, weddings and black tie events.
-This theme can be easily adaptable and if you are on a lower budget, easily represented using a black and gold colour theme without huge props etc.
+Great Gatsby is a classic, sophisticated theme, which suits balls, galas, weddings, and black tie events.
+This theme can be easily adaptable and if you are on a lower budget, easily represented using a black and gold color theme without huge props, etc.

 Black & White is equally sophisticated, but arguably simpler to execute.
-Décor and furniture are easy to sort out and black goes with everything so you can use other colours to compliment it.
-As it is a corporate event you could easily incorporate your logo into the colour theme without any fear of colour clashing.
+Décor and furniture are easy to sort out and black goes with everything so you can use other colors to compliment it.
+As it is a corporate event you could easily incorporate your logo into the color theme without any fear of color clashing.

-A Carnival theme allows for big, bold colours, signs, performers, funfair rides, games, snacks - basically anything and everything comes under this theme.
-You can even have a big-top tent or incorporate the tent shape into other décor to really make it an event to remember.
+A Carnival theme allows for big, bold colors, signs, performers, funfair rides, games, snacks - basically, anything and everything comes under this theme.
+You can even have a big-top tent or incorporate the tent shape into another décor to really make it an event to remember.

 ©BAM Karaoke Box